-- 1. The clerk would require to speak to all 20 or 25 balloted jurors as normal in the allocated accommodation area.
-The clerk will cover all COVID related and logistical issues.
+- 1. The clerk would require to speak by audio/video link to all 20 or 25 balloted jurors who will be located in the remote jury centre.
+The clerk will cover all safety and logistical issues.
 On arrival each juror will have been given a pack containing the indictment, special defences and a copy of the written directions which the judge will later deliver.
-The jurors are advised not to look at their pack until told by the clerk that they may. - 2.
-Jurors will each be given by the Jury Attendant a copy of the document "Your Responsibilities as Jurors" see Appendix C.
+The jurors are advised not to look at their pack until told by the clerk that they may. - Jurors will each be given by the Jury Attendant a copy of the document "Your Responsibilities as Jurors" - see Appendix C. - 3.
+If the priority trial cannot commence see "Repurposing jurors" above.

-- 3. The judge will come onto the bench.
+- 4. The judge will come onto the bench.
 Parties will confirm case is proceeding.
 Judge will ask for jurors to be connected by audio/video link.
-The judge may want to ask the jurors if they can see and hear proceedings effectively. - 4.
-At this stage the judge may want to thank the jurors and substitutes for attending, explain what is about to happen and suggest that the jurors have the indictment available as it is about to be read to them.
-The judge should encourage the substitute jurors to listen to everything that is said. - 5.
-The case will be called and indictment plus special defence (if any) read, and the jury oath administered.
-The following procedure, which has been approved by the Lord Justice Clerk, is aimed at avoiding affirming jurors having to move to the front of the jury and do so individually, and should be observed:
+The clerk will call the case.
+The judge may want to ask the jurors if they can see and hear proceedings effectively. - 5.
+At this stage the judge may want to thank the jurors and substitutes for attending and explain that everyone present should listen to what is said. - 6.
+Not guilty pleas and appearances will be confirmed by parties in the presence of the jury. - 7.
+Before the indictment and any special defence is read, the judge will invite the jury to retrieve those documents from their jury pack. - 8.
+The judge will hand over to the clerk who will read the indictment [and any notices of special defence.] - 9.
+The clerk will administer the jury oath or affirmation.
+The following procedure, has been approved by the Lord Justice Clerk and the Jury Centre Clerk of Court Guidance amended at page 6.
+The procedure aims to avoid affirming jurors having to move to the front of the jury and do so individually, and should be observed. :